-My research career began in physical chemistry, studying quantum-state resolved, molecular photodissociation dynamics.
-In post-doctoral work, my research expanded into linear and non-linear laser-based optical diagnostic development and then broadened at NASA-Glenn to include the synthesis, characterization and applications of carbon and metal oxide semiconductor nanomaterials.
+Randy Vander Wal's research career began in physical chemistry, studying quantum-state resolved, molecular photodissociation dynamics.
+In post-doctoral work, Vander Wal's research expanded into linear and non-linear laser-based optical diagnostic development and then broadened at NASA-Glenn to include the synthesis, characterization, and applications of carbon and metal oxide semiconductor nanomaterials.
 Current research interests include CVD and flame synthesis of carbon nanomaterials, their application as conducting thin films, fundamentals of graphene bonding, carbon graphitization kinetics, carbon material characterization by high-resolution electron microscopy, HRTEM with image quantification for nanostructure, electron spectroscopic techniques, XPS, and EELs for bonding detail, and carbon materials’ oxidation reactivity dependence on nanostructure.
-The optical, electrical and thermal properties of graphene and other graphitic carbon forms produced by pulsed laser heating is presently under study, as is the fabrication of advanced carbon-carbon composites based on these.
-Related study includes biochar production.
+The optical, electrical, and thermal properties of graphene and other graphitic carbon forms produced by pulsed laser heating is presently under study, as is the fabrication of advanced carbon-carbon composites based on these.
+The related study includes biochar production.

-A second research thrust focusses upon the formation, control and impacts of combustion produced soot in relation to human health and climate I coined the term “nanostructure” to identify the nano-scale structure formed by the atomic layer planes (carbon lamellae) comprising soot.
+A second research thrust focuses on the formation, control, and impacts of combustion-produced soot in relation to human health and climate.
+Vander Wal coined the term “nanostructure” to identify the nano-scale structure formed by the atomic layer planes (carbon lamellae) comprising soot.
 Recognition of this structural scale permitted physical metrics to be assigned for statistical comparison.
-Uniquely these spatial metrics were extracted by our custom algorithms; these being developed expressly for quantification of HRTEM images – where nanostructure is observed.
+Uniquely, these spatial metrics were extracted by our custom algorithms; these being developed expressly for quantification of HRTEM images – where nanostructure is observed.
 Additional research thrusts and related publications are listed below.

-My research and teaching is centered within the fuels, energy and water nexus.
-I seek to inspire and motivate students while challenging them to foster critical thinking.
-My operating philosophy is diversity of ideas complemented by wide-ranging skills.
-My students strive for excellence; their notable accomplishments include the 2015 AIChE Atmospheric Chemistry and Physics, Environmental Division best paper award, FAA Center of Excellence Student of the Year (SOY) Award (2015), Joseph A. Hartman award (student paper competition for best technical paper), C. C. Wright award (EME) for excellence in graduate studies, the Robert and Leslie Griffin Award in Fuel Science, Charles B. Darrow Award, and the Vastola Graduate Scholarship.
+Vander Wal's research and teaching centers on the fuels, energy, and water nexus.
+Vander Wal seeks to inspire and motivate students while challenging them to foster critical thinking with an operating philosophy on the diversity of ideas complemented by wide-ranging skills.
+Vander Wal's students strive for excellence; their notable accomplishments include the 2015 AIChE Atmospheric Chemistry and Physics, Environmental Division best paper award, FAA Center of Excellence Student of the Year (SOY) Award (2015), Joseph A. Hartman award (student paper competition for best technical paper), C. C. Wright award (EME) for excellence in graduate studies, the Robert and Leslie Griffin Award in Fuel Science, Charles B. Darrow Award, and the Vastola Graduate Scholarship.

-A visal representation of my research can be found here:
+A visual representation of my group's research can be found here: